 "God..."
 Resolme groaned putting his hands to his head.

-"Yeah, but I didn't think you actually knew how to play this game."
+"We didn't think you actually knew how to play."

-"There's no way you could have guessed that," Jenson interjected more annoyed than Resolme.
-"What kind of lenses do you have on your eyes?"
+"There's no way you could have guessed that!"
+Jenson interjected.
+"What kind of lenses are you using?"

-Jenson glared at the lieutenant before motioning to Resolme.
-"Come on…I need to top off my glass."
+Jenson glared at the lieutenant before motioning to Resolme to leave.
+"I need to top off my glass."

-The privates skulked away from the table with some of the other spectators while Kyle pulled out a bag from his pocket to collect the game.
+The privates skulked away from the table along with most of the spectators as Kyle pulled out a case to put the game away.

 "That was an impressive bluff, human," a Sanghelli said to Kyle.